TristinGlunt/FlappyBird_NeuroEvolution/README.md

 ## Purpose:

 The following repository is a Flappy Bird game designed in PyGame.
-The game engine is not the point of the repository, as any decent game is designed in Unity.
+The game engine is not the point of the repository.
 This repo is to demonstrate neural networks with genetic algorithms as the key learning mechanism instead of the canonical back-propagation methods.

 This repo was a side-project I decided to implement after falling deeply interested in genetic algorithms and neural networks.
 I always thought it